JetBrains/teamcity-documentation/topics/hashicorp-vault.md

 ### Update Legacy Parameters

-If you already used the TeamCity Vault plugin before the 2023.11 version, you might have legacy parameters that have no specs and store paths to Vault secrets directly in their parameter values (in the `%\vault:PATH!/KEY%` format).
+If you already used the TeamCity Vault plugin before the 2023.11 version, you might have legacy parameters that store paths to Vault secrets directly in their parameter values (in the `%\vault:PATH!/KEY%` format).

 Compared to these legacy parameters, new "remote parameters" showcase the following advantages: